slalombuild/secureli/CONTRIBUTING.md

   - Name: build
   - Parameters: `build`
 - Test each of these configurations and see that the expected “not yet implemented” message is shown

+# Building seCureLI Docker Containers behind a corporate proxy
+If you receive SSL/TLS untrusted certificate errors when building the Docker images, chances are your organization's digital security team is using a proxy to monitor your encrypted internet usage.
+To build the seCureLI Docker images you will need to inject your organizations self-signed root CA certificate into the images at build time.
+To do this, simply place the root certificate (*.crt format) into the `ca-certificates` directory of this repository.
+Everything in the ca-certificates directory will be picked up and trusted by the images built.

 # SeCureLI Architecture